vertica/spark-connector/functional-tests/README.md

 ### Debugging

 Some tips for debugging:
-- When your application is submitted to a cluster, you can view a worker's log under `/opt/bitnami/spark/work/<APPLICAITON_ID>`.
-This can be useful in cases where a fatal exception caused the worker to crash and loses connection to master
+- When your application is submitted to a cluster, you can view a worker's log under `/opt/bitnami/spark/work/<APPLICATION_ID>`.
+This can be useful in cases where a fatal exception caused the worker to crash and loses connection to master.
-- We provide `submit-functional-test-debug.sh`, which will submit first open and wait on port 5005 for a remote JVM debug connection, before proceeding with submitting and running the functional test on our standalone cluster.
-This allows you to debug the submitted Spark application
+- Use the provided `submit-functional-tests-debug.sh`, which will wait on port `5005` for a remote JVM debug connection before proceeding with submitting and running the functional tests on our standalone cluster.
+This allows you to debug the submitted Spark application.